 Just choose your trip based on which kind of fish you’d like to catch:

 If you're looking for a good fight, king salmon are the largest of all the salmon species.
 From early June through July, you can test your skills against this elusive species in the Lower Kenai River or in Resurrection Bay.
-Up to four people fish comfortably from AWA's state-of-the-art Willie Predator power boats on the Kenai and custom Willie Nemesis boats in Resurrection Bay.
 In the spirit of protecting the wild and critically important natural resource that is Kenai River king salmon, Kenai Riverside Fishing will be practicing catch and release fishing only for Kenai kings.